mbavar/Actor-Critic-Algs-on-Tensorflow/README.md

 # A3C-vs-A2C-on-tensorflow

-The goal of this project is to provide high quality implementations of two popular distributed Reinforcement Learning methods, A3C (Asynchronous Actor Critic) and A2C (Synchronous Actor Critic), and compare their performance in a few OpenAI gym environments.
+The goal of this project is to provide high quality implementations of a few of popular distributed Reinforcement Learning methods.
+In the first phase, we focus on the basic Actor-Critic and its asynchronous version A3C.
+We later plan to implement and compare these with A2C (Synchronous Actor Critic) in terms of time and sample complexities in a few OpenAI gym environments.

+## requirements:
-Package requirements: gym, Python3, Tensorflow 1.3
+OpenAI gym, Python3, Tensorflow 1.3.

-The project is currently in the development mode.
+We recommend using a package manager such as conda for convenience.